 Studying How Cells Divide

 The Ullman Lab studies the coordination of cell division, with a particular focus on how assembly of nuclear architecture is integrated with other events of cell division.
 The nucleus harbors a specialized environment, optimized to protect and regulate the cell's DNA.
 Mis-coordination of cellular remodeling during division leaves the DNA vulnerable to damage and mis-regulation.
 We study novel roles that the nuclear pore proteins Nup153 and Nup50 have in nuclear remodeling and genomic stability.
+In addition, we’re investigating the role and regulation of membrane remodeling factors (the ESCRT factors) in nuclear formation and in cytokinesis.

 How Does Our Research Help Cancer Patients?